thewaywardlaureate/TorrentSearch/README.md

 ## Requirements

-+ Librewolf (If you prefer another browser, edit the shell script to your linking)
++ Librewolf (If you prefer another browser, edit the shell script to your liking)
 + Rofi
 + Common Sense
 + Hatred for subscription-based services